-Coastal GasLink is proud of the relationships it has built over the past seven years.
+Coastal GasLink is proud of the relationships it has built since project inception over a decade ago.
 We appreciate the strong support we have received from Indigenous groups during this process, including through all 20 project and community agreements that have been reached with the elected Indigenous bands along the project route.

-We will ensure that Indigenous communities are informed about our project and have opportunities to provide input on the project.
+We continue to ensure that Indigenous communities are informed about our project and have opportunities to provide input on the project.

 Consultation with communities and stakeholders began early in the project development process.
 Since the announcement of the project in June 2012, Coastal GasLink engaged with 31 First Nations, two Tribal Councils and two Metis organizations, while focused consultation has taken place with 30 groups identified in the BC EAO Section 11 Order.